 - Pay by setting up a pre-authorized debit agreement using the My Business Account service.

 You can also pay in person at your financial institution in Canada.
-To do so, you have to use a remittance form, which you can request at My Business Account.
+To do so, you have to use a remittance form, which you can request by logging in to My Business Account.

 For more information, go to Make a payment or contact your financial institution.